Your Big Break Is Never Coming

-All that practice paid off, because in no time, Michelangelo began to stand out amongst his peers.
+All that practice paid off, and in no time, Michelangelo began to stand out among his peers.
 Soon, he was being recommended by Ghirlandaio to study under Bertoldo di Giovanni, an Italian sculptor who had studied under the great Donatello.

 That simple move to the palace changed the young artist’s fate forever.
 But it never would have happened had he not been practicing the whole time.

-If you wait for your Big Break, when it comes, you will squander it.
-We can’t control when or how these moments come; but we can be ready for them — first by practicing, then by making the most of them.
+If you wait for your Big Break, you’ll squander it when it comes.
+We can’t control when or how these moments come, but we can be ready for them — first by practicing, and then by making the most of them.

 Prepare for Lucky Moments